ataztech910/nextjs_cookbook/README.md

 ---

-My general idea: The book should be created as a food reciepe book with separation by 3 big blocks plus additioanal stuff as things for dessert (deploy to cloud services and using headless CMS)
+My general idea: The book should be created as a food reciepe book with illustrations and separation by several big blocks plus additioanal stuff as things for "dessert" (deploy to cloud services and using headless CMS)

-## Table of contents (planed count of pages 300) 12 done
+## Table of contents (planed count of pages 300) 100 done

 Z. Contributors (2)
   1. About the authors (1)